patrickbucher/factorizer/article/article.md

 _Communicating Sequential Processes_.
 There are many things in common, indeed:

-- Both Elixir's (or Erlang's) _processes_ and Go's _goroutines_ are light-weight.
+- Both Elixir's (or Erlang's) _processes_ and Go's _goroutines_ are lightweight.
 It's practical to have hundreds or even thousands of them running, which are mapped to operating system threads in a _n:m_ manner (_n_ OS threads running _m_ processes/goroutines).
 - Both models facilitate message passing between concurrent units of execution